-Here are 30 Most Interesting Facts About India:
+Here are 33 Most Interesting Facts About India:

-1. 5000 years old, Varanasi is One of The Oldest Inhabited Places in the WorldSituated on the banks of river Ganges and represented in the Parliament by the country's PM Narendra Modi, the holy city of Benares is at least 3000 years old.
+1. 5000 years old, Varanasi is One of The Oldest Inhabited Places in the WorldSituated on the banks of river Ganges and represented in the Parliament by the country's PM Narendra Modi, the holy city of Banaras or Varanasi is at least 3000 years old.
 According to Hindu Mythology, Lord Shiva found this city 5000 years ago.

-2. A Meteor formed the Breathtaking Lonar Lake in MaharashtraA 4-hour drive from Aurangabad and doubling as Maharashtra's best-kept secret, this lake was formed by a plummeting meteor about 52,000 years ago.
+2. A Meteor formed the Breathtaking Lonar Lake in MaharashtraA 4-hour drive from Aurangabad and doubling as Maharashtra's best-kept secret, this lake was created by a plummeting meteor about 52,000 years ago.
 Travel enthusiasts must not miss this astronomical marvel and the temples around it.

-A plethora of objects and concepts originated in India starting from the game of snakes and ladders to chess a.k.a Chaturanga, buttons, shampooing, the number pi, diamond mining, zero, algebra, trigonometry along with the finding of the presence of water on the moon.
-Now isn't this an interesting fact about India, is it?
+4. Land of Many 'Firsts', India Invented Snakes & Ladders, Shampooing, Algebra and More!A plethora of objects and concepts originated in India starting from the game of snakes and ladders to chess a.k.a Chaturanga, buttons, shampooing, the number pi, diamond mining, zero, algebra, trigonometry along with the finding of the presence of water on the moon.
+Now isn't this an interesting fact about India?

-India is not only known for the largest number of post offices in the world, but it has its very own floating post office on Dal Lake in Srinagar.
+5. World's Only Floating Post Office in Dal Lake in SrinagarIndia is not only known for the most significant number of post offices in the world, but it has its very own floating post office on Dal Lake in Srinagar.
 Perched on a houseboat, it also includes a philately museum within itself.
 Quite an unusual fact about India, isn't it?

 Holding a Guinness record for highest average annual rainfall, this town in Meghalaya gets about 11,873 millimetres of rain owing to its proximity to the Bay of Bengal.
 The winter months of this region are spent in preparation for the six-month-long monsoon ahead.